Taylor Swift Suffers Technical Glitch During ‘Reputation’ Concert, Gets Stuck In A Basket Mid-Air

 — Alexandra D'Aluisio (@allydaluisio) July 15, 2018

-She then followed up with an a cappella rendition of her hit song, “Wildest Dreams”
+She then followed up with an a cappella rendition of her hit song, “Wildest Dreams.”

 So part of @taylorswift13’s #RepTourPhiladelphia set malfunctioned, so she improvised with an impromptu performance of #WildestDreams! @taylornation13 pic.twitter.com/wN3tSpcAfe